Whenever I am getting ready to travel anywhere- even just to my moms house for the weekend- I seem to do one thing.

 #7.
 Vintage buckets

 Trash cans in the bathroom are a necessity but they don’t have to look like your everyday trashcan.
-I have a galvanized feed bucket in the bathroom for trash currently but you could also easily use a vintage bucket or container and it would be incredibly charming.
+I have a galvanized feed bucket in the bathroom for trash currently but you could also easily use a vintage bucket that says ‘Trash’ or other container and it would be incredibly charming.

 These are just a few ideas- and all but changing your vanity configuration or ripping out a bathtub and putting a clawfoot tub in- can be done in a snap.
 So, if you do get the itch to redecorate everything before vacation- you can do a couple of these simple things and call it good and get back to packing for your trip.